falken10vdl/IfcOpenShell/src/bonsai/docs/quickstart/ide/windows_ide.rst

        .. image:: images/sync-fork.png
           :width: 1000 px

     c.
-Pull the changes in our porject fork to our local repository
+Pull the changes in our project fork to our local repository

        .. image:: images/pull-changes.png
           :width: 1000 px